 This article is very high-level information.
 We recommend you always review plan details and get a quote before you purchase a dental insurance plan.
 We offer 5 plans with different coverage and monthly premiums.

 Health Risks of Vaping

-Nicotine is known to promote tumor growth in the following:
+Nicotine and e-cigarettes also promote tumor growth in the following types of cancer:

 - Lung cancer